-- 11. Although City and SBFD policy and practice required that promotion to the new Battalion Chief position be offered first to Mr. Lewis because he was now number one on the promotion list, the City and SBFD violated existing procedure, bypassed Mr. Lewis for the promotion, and instead awarded the Battalion Chief position to Mr. Moon in October 2004. - 12.
-Mr. Lewis challenged the City's and SBFD's actions, contending that they were illegal.
-Mr. Lewis instituted legal action, and filed a Complaint. - 13.
-Three years passed between the time when Mr. Lewis vested in the Battalion Chief employment rights and the time when the underlying dispute was resolved.
+7 24.
+Mr. Lewis challenged the City's and SBFD's actions, contending that they were 8 illegal.
+Mr. Lewis instituted legal action, and filed a Complaint.

+25. Three years passed between the time when Mr. Lewis vested in the Battalion Chief employment rights and the time when the underlying dispute was resolved.
 During that time, Mr. Lewis performed the job duties that were required of him by his employer.
-The City paid Mr. Lewis and made associated employer and employee contributions to CalPERS. - 14.
-The City ultimately came to an agreement with Mr. Lewis to resolve the dispute, agreeing, inter alia, (i) to award Mr. Lewis back pay from the date of Moon's promotion (consisting of the difference between Mr. Lewis' existing pay as Fire Captain and the pay associated with a promotion to Battalion Chief), (ii) to increase Mr. Lewis' compensation from the date of the City's agreement forward to the Battalion Chief salary paid pursuant to the City's publicly available pay schedules, and (iii) to ensure that Mr. Lewis would receive deferred compensation he was entitled to, including a pension calculated at his highest earnings at the Battalion Chief pay scale.
+The City paid Mr. Lewis and made associated employer and employee contributions to CalPERS.

+26. The City ultimately came to a resolution of the dispute with Mr. Lewis, agreeing, 13 14 inter alia, (i) to award Mr. Lewis back pay from the date of Moon's promotion (consisting of the difference between Mr. Lewis' existing pay as Fire Captain and the pay associated with a 15 promotion to Battalion Chief), (ii) to increase Mr. Lewis' compensation from the date of the 16 17 City's agreement forward to the Battalion Chief salary paid pursuant to the City's publicly 18 available pay schedules, and (iii) to ensure that Mr. Lewis would receive deferred compensation 19 he was entitled to, including a pension calculated at his highest earnings at the Battalion Chief pay scale.
+20